Cross-platform C SDK logo

 Return

-Pointer to the previous item or NULL if the iterator has reached the first.
+Pointer to the previous element or NULL if the iterator has reached the first one.

 Remarks